 Downy and Powdery mildew

-Fungicide application may be helpful as well as crop rotation, debris removal at the end of the growing season and the purchase of disease free seeds.
+Fungicide application may be helpful as well as crop rotation.
+Remove debris at the end of the growing season and purchase disease free seeds.

 Fusarium wilt is a soil-borne fungus, which may also be found in old plant debris as well as the soil.
 Wilting is one of the first signs of this disease, slowly progressing to faded, yellowing foliage and stunted growth.
 Eventually most plants succumb to this fungal pathogen and die.